luka1983/beer_tc/rpi/README.md

 This script serves as a control interface to the temperature controller.
 Its task is to read current temperature, and possibily other sensors, and send output via mqtt to the predefined server.
-Thsi part runs automatically and doesnt need user's intervention.
+This part runs automatically and doesn't need user's intervention.

 The other part is setting certain values to the controller, e.g. temperature.
 This is done via mqtt interface.
-For latest topics and messages, check the script.
-Here are current configurable
+For latest topic names and messages, check the script.
+Here are current configurable values:
-values:

-beermon_config/ts - get/set controller's temperature
+ * beermon_config/ts - get/set controller's temperature

 To interface with setting/getting use mqtt.
 To check last value, subscribe to the topic/variable, e.g.: